I really want to see "Waiting For Superman".

 People who never cross the threshold of a school can't possibly create policy with any efficiency.
 Theory sounds good.
 Practice determines whether the theory is sound.

-We can all sit around and talk about what ought to be, but without order--without embracing basic principles--without requiring and seeking and expecting the participation of parents and students, no school system can be successful, and teachers will always be the disrespected fall guys.
+We can all sit around and talk about what ought to be, but without order--without embracing basic principles--without requiring, seeking, and expecting the participation of parents and students, NO school system can be successful, and teachers will always be the disrespected fall guys.